l77l77/mbaytas.github.io/research/README.md

 Sjoerd Hendriks, Simon Mare, Mafalda Samuelsson-Gamboa, & Mehmet Aydın Baytaş (2021)
 **Azalea: Co-experience in Remote Dialog through Diminished Reality and Somaesthetic Interaction Design**
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21)
+\[Forthconing\]

 Sara Ljungblad, Yemao Man, Mehmet Aydın Baytaş, Mafalda Samuelsson-Gamboa, Mohammad Obaid, & Morten Fjeld (2021)
 **What Matters in Professional Drone Pilots’ Practice?
 An Interview Study to Understand the Complexity of Their Work and Inform Human-Drone Interaction Research**
 In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI ’21)
+\[Forthconing\]

 ## 2020